 Search Menu

 Spring is the season for fresh peas, straight from the garden or farmer’s market.
 Keeping in mind that fruits and vegetables are not necessary to a dog’s diet and should be thought of as an occasional treat, peas are not toxic or poisonous to dogs.
-Peas are often included as an ingredient in commercial dog food, though there is ongoing research about the role they may or may not play in contributing to heart disease in dogs.
+Peas are often ingredients in commercial dog food, though there is ongoing research about the role they may or may not play in contributing to heart disease in dogs.

 We’re talking about green peas, specifically: snow peas, sugar snap peas, and garden or English peas.
-You can feed your dog fresh, frozen, or thawed peas, but do not give your dog canned peas.
+You can feed your dog peas when they are fresh, frozen, or thawed, but do not give your dog canned peas.
 Like many canned vegetables, canned peas typically have a lot of added sodium, which is harmful to dogs (and humans).

 As far as pea pods go, as a rule of thumb, if humans can eat the pod, so can your dog.
 Garden peas, of course, must always be shelled.
 But be cautious with pods, because they can get stuck in your dog’s throat and cause choking.
 And as with any new food, watch for adverse reactions, such as diarrhea or vomiting.